Predictive Analytics in Logistics and Supply Chain Management Software

 What’s worse for a business than a pile of goods gathering dust in a warehouse when they’re needed elsewhere?
 Or a truck hauling fresh produce breaking down in the heat?
 These are exactly the problems predictive analytics in logistics helps avoid.

 The ability to dissect this data and turn it into actionable business insights is one of the key benefits of predictive analytics in the supply chain.
 The predictive analysis enables logistics operators to reduce losses, minimize risks, and meet customer demand more efficiently.
-This is why many companies are turning to predictive analytics in supply chain and logistics to survive the coming recession.
+This is why many companies are turning to predictive analytics in the custom supply chain management software and logistics to survive the coming recession.

 At Django Stars, we’re no strangers to the challenges of logistics management.
 It was a key feature we developed for a leading US-based corporate meal delivery company.
 We helped build a highly scalable and reliable system that orchestrates workplace meal delivery and keeps suppliers efficient regardless of the size of a customer’s demand.

-This article explores the market landscape of predictive analysis in transportation and logistics, the benefits of logistics analytics solutions, and the challenges a company can meet when implementing them.
+This article explores the market landscape of predictive analysis in transportation and logistics, the benefits of logistics analytics solutions, and the challenges a company can face when implementing them.

 We’ve decided to share this information because we often encounter similar matters while delivering logistics software development services.
 The recommendations provided might also prove beneficial to you.

-Many factors have contributed to the stable growth of transportation predictive analytics in recent years.
+Many factors have contributed to the stable growth of predictive analytics in supply chain market over the recent years.
 While economic feasibility has been key, technological availability and business future-proofing have also played a crucial part.

 The COVID-19 pandemic highlighted the importance of contingency planning and company flexibility for coping with sudden supply chain limitations.
 According to a series of MHI and Deloitte reports on the supply chain and logistics industry, in 2017, only 30% of supply chain managers were using software to support data-driven decision-making.
 By 2022, this percentage had grown to 54%.